 Replacement of Note 3:

-NOTE 3 — The term "accessory" is used as a general term covering plugs, socket-outlets and adaptors; the term "portable accessory" covers plugs, portable socket-outlets and adaptors.
+3 The term "accessory" is used as a general term covering plugs, socket-outlets and adaptors; the term "portable accessory" covers plugs, portable socket-outlets and adaptors.

 Addition:

 NOTE 101 — The term "adaptor" is used as a general term covering all types of adaptors except where references made to one particular type.